Some posts contain compensated links. Please read this disclaimer for more info.

 Because Bulgaria isn’t an especially large nation, the food in Bulgaria doesn’t vary a great deal between the different regions.
 That being said, you will find unique dishes in places like the Rhodope Mountains in Southern Bulgaria and along the Black Sea coast.

 If you’re one of the many travelers who are unfamiliar with traditional Bulgarian food and drink, we’ve got you covered.
 We’ve gathered up some of the most authentic flavors around the nation, which will hopefully entice you to check out this stunning country yourself.

 Whether you’re a lover of meat or a vegetarian, Bulgaria doesn’t disappoint.
-So now that we’ve built up your hunger let’s take you around Bulgaria to explore in detail just what incredible food and drink you’ve been missing.
+So now that we’ve built up your hunger, let’s take you around Bulgaria to explore in detail just what incredible Bulgarian cuisine you’ve been missing.
 We’ll begin with dishes that can be found throughout the nation and then focus on the Black Sea Coast and Rhodope Mountains region.